xposix/data_tests/README.md

 ## Status of the code

-At the moment there are two separated source codes
+At the moment, there are two separated source codes that due to lack of time, they don't work together.

 * IaC solution using Cloudformation and Sceptre that works by itself what deploys the following:
   * Necessary IAM roles